Tikesh24/MovieHub/README.md

 # About MovieHUB
 React based application, shows movies information like banner, rating , budget and so on.
+Checkout https://tikesh24-moviehub.netlify.app for more info.

 ## API Used from
 https://www.themoviedb.org/